MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### Administrator

-#### Why do I see a banner about message capacity allocation?

-If no users in your organization have a Copilot for Sales license, a banner message is displayed in Sales Chat admin settings prompting you to set up message capacity allocation.
-Learn about [message capacity allocation](manage-consumption-based-billing.md).

-#### Why do I see a banner about converting the connected Dataverse environment to production type?

-If your organization has a non-production Dataverse environment connected to Copilot for Sales, a banner message is displayed in Sales Chat admin settings prompting you to convert the environment to production type.
-Learn about [converting the Copilot for Sales environment from Trial to Production](convert-trial-prod.md).

-If your organization already uses Sales Agent, the connected Dataverse environment may already have been converted to a production environment.

 #### Can I disable Sales Chat for users who have a Copilot for Sales license?

 All users with Copilot for Sales license will automatically see Sales Chat as an agent in Microsoft 365 Copilot Chat by default.